bbc/gel/src/components/tabs.md

 ### Initial markup

 Where server-side rendering and progressive enhancement are possible, follow this pattern for authoring your tab interface.
-Where JavaScript runs, this table-of-contents linking to content sections will be enhanced with ARIA attribution.
+Where JavaScript runs, this table-of-contents (linking to the subsequent content sections) will be enhanced with ARIA attribution.

 ```html
 <div class="gef-tabs">